-- 1. Students and/or employees shall not be permitted to consume illegal or controlled substances, including alcoholic beverages, during school hours or at school functions. - 2.
+- 1. Students and/or employees shall not be permitted to consume illegal or controlled substances, including alcoholic beverages, during school hours or at school functions.
+The possession, use, and sale of alcoholic beverages to an individual under the age of 21 is against state law.
+It is illegal for anyone to present false evidence of age to purchase any alcoholic beverage.
+It is illegal to sell or give alcoholic beverages to a person who is, actually or apparently, under 21 or intoxicated.
+If any such activity is found to occur on school premises, law enforcement will be notified and the individual may be prosecuted. - 2.
 Students and/or employees shall not be permitted to have any illegal or otherwise dangerous weapons in their possession or on school property.
 Such a violation will result in the confiscation of the weapon, possible prosecution, and possible termination from enrollment or employment. - 3.
 Students and/or employees must keep their property securely locked in the designated areas in order to prevent theft. - 4.
 Students and/or employees must park in the designated areas and should always keep their cars securely locked. - 5.
 Students and/or employees must never remain alone within the facility after closing without administrative approval.
-If approval has been given, the outside door must remain locked at ALL times, and the student/employee must not allow any unauthorized individual entrance. - 6.
+If approval has been given, the outside door must remain locked at ALL times, and the student/ employee must not allow any unauthorized individual entrance. - 6.
 All employees should make certain that the offices remain securely locked at all times.
-When leaving the office, employees must always check the door to ensure it is secure. - 7.
-Employees should never lock the facility alone.
+When leaving the office, employees must always check the door to ensure it is secure. - Employees should never lock the facility alone.
 Two people must always be present during locking procedures.
 The individuals should check to ensure that both have entered their vehicles safely upon leaving the school premises. - 8.
 Students and/or employees shall report hazardous conditions (i.e., faulty or broken equipment, water leaks, chemical spills, exposed electrical wires, etc.) to the School Director for immediate attention. - 9.
 The School Director shall handle all such hazards with appropriate caution and expedience.
-Proper procedures may require the School Director to notify the appropriate agencies (i.e., the poison control center, the fire department, the power company, etc.) - 10.
+Proper procedures may require the School Director to notify the appropriate agencies (i.e., the poison control center, the fire department, the power company, etc.). - 10.
 Students and/or employees shall not attempt to repair damaged electrical equipment or exposed wires.
 Instead, such problems should be reported to the administration. - 11.
 Damaged or dangerous structural conditions shall be reported to the School Director immediately. - 12.
 Students and/or employees should handle all equipment within the manufacturer's specifications.
 The school will not be responsible for accidents caused by the inappropriate or negligent use of any of its equipment. - 13.
 Students and/or employees shall not be permitted to use unauthorized equipment.
-The school will not accept liability for accidents involving unapproved equipment. - 14.
-Students and/or employees with unusual or serious health conditions are encouraged to report such conditions upon admission or employment.
+The school will not accept liability for accidents involving unapproved equipment.

+- 14. Students and/or employees with unusual or serious health conditions are encouraged to report such conditions upon admission or employment.
 Arrangements must be made with his or her physician for appropriate preventative measures.
 All such conditions will be kept confidential among school management. - 15.
 Employees shall be required to attend a workshop on first-aid care.
 The workshop will be organized by the administration and will involve accepted professional organizations.